SkygearIO/features/370-auth-ui/gateway.md

 ## Proxying legacy request convention

-If the request path starts with `/_auth/` then the request is proxied to Skygear Auth.
+A request is proxied if all of the following hold:

+- The request host is the app host.
-If the request path starts with `/_asset/` then the request is proxied to Asset Gear.
+- The request path starts with `/_<gear_prefix>`.

+Suppose the request URL is `https://myapp.skygearapp.com/_auth/login`.
+It is a request to the app domain and the path starts with `/_auth/` so it is eligible for proxying.
+The rewritten URL is `https://accounts.myapp.skygearapp.com/_auth/login`. `x-forwarded-host` is `myapp.skygearapp.com`.

+Suppose the request URL is `https://myapp.com/_auth/login`.
+It is a request to the app domain and the path starts with `/_auth/` so it is eligible for proxying.
+The rewritten URL is `https://accounts.myapp.skygearapp.com/_auth/login`. `x-forwarded-host` is `myapp.com`.

+Suppose the request URL is `https://accounts.myapp.skygearapp.com/settings`.
+It is *NOT* a request to the app domain so it is not proxied.

+The same logic applies to Asset Gear as well, with `/_auth/` being substituted with `/_asset/`.

+---

+By proxying the legacy request convention, the cookie is shared seamlessly.
+This is proxying is intended for backward compatibility for legacy app, which does not use Auth UI.